FACT SHEET: Total Eclipse Weekend Columbia, S.C.

 What Makes a Total Solar Eclipse So Special?

-A total solar eclipse occurs when the sun, moon and earth line up so perfectly that the moon blocks the sun, creating rare and spectacular effects across the sky and throughout the natural environment, including darkness in the middle of the day and the elusive “corona” effect around the sun, visible only during a 100% total solar eclipse.
+A total solar eclipse occurs when the sun, moon and earth line up so perfectly that the moon blocks the sun, creating rare and spectacular effects across the sky and throughout the natural environment, including darkness in the middle of the day.

 The difference between a partial solar eclipse and a total solar eclipse is monumental:

-- A partial solar eclipse will be visible to the entire continental U.S., but this is very different from witnessing a total solar eclipse, an unforgettable experience for which people travel globally
+- A partial solar eclipse will be visible to the entire continental U.S., but it is very different from witnessing a total solar eclipse, visible only from places within the path of totality.

 - During a total solar eclipse, strange phenomena occur: